ChristopheCIATTI/DesignPatternsPHP/src/CreationalPatterns/Prototype/README.md

-# Prototype Pattern
+# Prototype Method pattern

-### What is
+## What is ?

-This pattern is a creationnal pattern this pattern clone objects instead of creating many, this also includes copying an object
+Prototype pattern clone the object, to modifate him, au lieu d'en creer un nouveau

-### In which case to use it ?
+## In which case to use it ?

-When you have to copy or creating a big object, this pattern offers better perfomance in this case.
+When you have a big object

+## Participants :

+### clientPrototype   : The prototype pattern is run here.
+To use you instanced the object and clone him to use

+### AbstractPrototype : This class describe the prototype

+### ConretePrototype  :